 Step 4: Physical Abilities Test (PAT)

 Candidates must successfully complete a Physical Abilities Test (PAT).
 The PAT is designed to measure strength, agility, endurance and aerobic capacity in relation to court officer duties and functions.
 Passing the PAT qualifies the candidate for further consideration.
-Visit this link to view a description of the PAT.
+Visit the Court Officer Physical Ability Diagram to view a description of the PAT.
 PAT results are valid for one year before appointment.

 Applicants who pass the PAT may be invited to participate in an interview conducted by a panel of court security and/or law enforcement professionals.
 Based on the qualifications of the applicant and the number of positions available, not all candidates who pass the PAT may be interviewed.
 The Trial Court utilizes a Behavior Based Interview format designed to elicit examples from applicants that describe how, through their work experiences, education and training, they possess the desired job related knowledge, skills, and abilities.
 Candidates are assessed based on how well the information they provide meets or exceeds the expectations for the position.
 Candidates are encouraged to provide the panel with well-articulated and supported work-related, academic and life experiences that demonstrate they have the ability to be a court officer.

 Candidates continued for further processing following the panel interview are considered finalists for the position.
 Provided they execute a consent waiver, a Criminal Offender Record Information (CORI) check will be conducted.
 Past felony convictions, misdemeanor convictions resulting in incarceration and other offenses depending on severity, date or frequency of offense, and their relevance to the duties and qualifications of a court officer can result in disqualification from the selection process.
 Candidates will be provided within an opportunity to dispute the accuracy of their CORI record before a determination is finalized.

 Step 7: Background investigation